lokej-h/lokej-h.github.io/docs/index.markdown

 Dedicated to mastering machine learning and developing custom ML architectures in my spare time.

+My education is in signal processing (and image processing), which is how I ended up finding out about ML through the similar math!

 When I'm not working on machine learning projects, I often find myself engaged in web development endeavors. ([Like this project I made for my friend's TTRPG](https://github.com/lokej-h/civvy-roller/).)

 ## I am especially good at: